Knowledgeable Clarksville Child Custody Lawyers Ready To Fight For You

 In cases of parental relocation, one parent is attempting to move outside the state or more than 50 miles from the other parent.
 The legislature of Tennessee has established a parental relocation statute to direct how to proceed when one parent is contemplating a relocation.
 The laws regarding parental relocation are very complex, strict and evolving.

-Major language changes to the relocation statute (T.C.A. § 36-6-108) take effect July 1, 2018, so it is very important to hire an attorney who is well-versed in the statutory changes and complex case law nuances of parental relocations.
+Major language changes to the relocation statute (T.C.A. § 36-6-108) take effect July 1, 2018, so it is very important to hire a child custody law firm who is well-versed in the statutory changes and complex case law nuances of parental relocations.
 Parental relocation cases once turned on whether the parties were spending substantially equal time with the children, with varying burdens of proof depending on time spent with the children.

 The new statutory language changes all of that.
 In cases of parental relocation, new custody arrangements must be reached and often times new child support arrangements must also be reached.
-At Batson Nolan, we are very familiar with parental relocation statute and case law, and understand the importance of swift legal action in the event of a proposed relocation.
+At Batson Nolan PLC, every Clarksville child custody attorney is very familiar with parental relocation statute and case law and understand the importance of swift legal action in the event of the proposed relocation.

 In Tennessee, the first step to establishing custodial and visitation rights is the declaration of paternity of the father.
 Men who were married to the child’s mother at the time of the birth are generally presumed to be the biological father and generally do not have to undergo the paternity establishment process.
 If the father and the mother are not married, however, it is important for the father to establish paternity.

-At Batson Nolan, we are familiar with grandparents rights as set forth in statute and as outlined in case law, and we are prepared to advise you as to the best route given your particular situation.
+At Batson Nolan PLC, we are familiar with grandparents’ rights as set forth in statute and as outlined in case law, and our Clarksville child custody lawyers are prepared to advise you as to the best route given your particular situation.

 The legislature recognizes the importance of stepparents in a child’s life and Tennessee Code Annotated § 36-6-303 permits a trial court to allow visitation with a stepparent in the event that the stepparent or spouse file for divorce or annulment.
 Two factors are taken into consideration when considering the question of stepparent visitation.
 The first factor considered with whether the visitation would be in the best interest of the child and the second states that the stepparent is entitled to visitation rights only if he or she is actually contributing toward the support of the child.